 Debtors may become more reluctant to pay their debts in full or at all or become more willing to pursue legal actions against DDM.
 Print, television or online media may, from time to time, publish stories about the debt collection or asset acquisition industry that may cite specific examples of real or perceived abusive collection practices.
+Further, debt collection is a relatively new phenomenon in some of the markets where DDM is active, which could bring further attention to DDM, promoting negative publicity.
 These stories can be published on websites, which can lead to the rapid dissemination of the story and increase the exposure to negative publicity about DDM or the industry.
 There are websites where debtors may list their concerns about the activities of debt collectors and financial institutions and seek guidance from other users on how to handle the situation.
 These websites are increasingly providing debtors with legal forms and other strategies to protest collection efforts and to try to avoid their obligations.
 To the extent that these forms and strategies are based upon erroneous legal information, there is a risk that the cost of collections is increased.
 Debtor blogs and claims management companies are becoming more common and add to the negative attention given to the industry.
 Certain of these organizations may also enable debtors to negotiate a larger discount on their payments than DDM would otherwise agree to.
 As a result of this publicity, debtors may be more reluctant to pay their debts or could pursue legal action against DDM regardless of whether those actions are warranted.
 These actions could impact DDM's ability to collect on the assets acquired and could have a material adverse effect on DDM's business, results of operations or financial condition.